Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-How are CRT displays better for retro gaming?
+Why are CRT displays better for retro gaming?

-1. Zero delay and perfect pixel rendering
+1. Zero input lag and perfect pixel rendering

-2. Higher refresh rate and natural smoothing
+2. Higher refresh rates and natural motion smoothing

 3. Authenticity of retro gaming

-1. Choosing a CRT monitor or TV
+1. Choosing a CRT monitor or television

 2. Connecting retro consoles

-Should I switch to CRT in 2025?
+Is it worth switching to CRT in 2025?

 This post doesn't have any additions from the author yet.